gaois/documental/docs/software/localizer/index.en.md

 #### Configure the rerouter

-You can further configure the reouter to send a different HTTP status code in the response or to have redirects routed to a particular path.
+You can further configure the rerouter to send a different HTTP status code in the response or to have redirects routed to a particular path.

 ```csharp
 services.AddLocalizer(options =>